numerodix/networktest/README.rst

 4. **Can I reach Internet hosts by ip?** If so, my gateway is working.

-5. **Do I have nameservers (DNS servers)?** If so, I should be able to resolve Internet hostnames to Internet ip addresses.
+5. **What DNS servers (nameservers) do I have?** DNS servers allow me to resolve Internet hostnames to ip addresses.

 6. **Can I reach Internet hosts by hostname?** If so, I have "Internet connectivity" in the common sense.